timghill/GladsGP/README.md

 Tim Hill, 2025 (tim_hill_2@sfu.ca)
 https://github.com/timghill/GladsGP

 Code corresponding to "Computationally efficient subglacial drainage modeling using Gaussian Process emulators: GlaDS-GP v1.0".
 This project emulates Glacier Drainage System (GlaDS) model ([Werder et al., 2013](https://doi.org/10.1002/jgrf.20146)) outputs.
+This repository consists of code to run the GlaDS simulation ensembles, fit and evaluate the GP emulators, and scripts to make the figures for the published paper.

 ## Description

 The project structure is:

  * `src/`: shared code for setting up experiments and analyzing outputs
- * `experiments/`: individual directories for model experiments
+ * `experiments/`: individual directories for model experiments, including scripts to make figures.
  * `examples/`: example notebooks for GP emulation of univariate and multivariate simulation outputs

 Each directory has a README file to describe the contents.